-Barbershop offers coronavirus shots, in addition to cuts and shaves.
-Some see it as a national model.
+A new national model?
+Barbershop offers coronavirus shots in addition to cuts and shaves.

 Brown said he will wait for him to recover before talking about vaccination.
 “I’m going to be in his ear,” he said.

-Graphic novel about barbershops coming soon
+Graphic novel of a barbershop coming soon

 To expand the reach of the barbershop clinic initiative beyond any one shop, Thomas and his team are also working to publish and distribute a graphic novel that will feature barbers and stylists and their shops to combat misinformation about the pandemic.